 The entrance to the Gardens stands back from the high road at an angle, and is approached from opposite directions by two short curved drives.
-Previously to 1832, when it was diverted to its present course to the newly-completed satinwood bridge over the Mahaweli, the high road passed close by the Garden gates to a ferry.
-The three trees on the triangular grass plot enclosed by the drives are the Honduras mahogany (Swietenia Mahogani), the West Indian Star apple (Chrysophyllum Cainito), and the Padouk of Burma (Pterocarpus indicus).
-On the left hand side the magnificent grove of Assam india-rubber trees (Ficus elastica) 1 cannot fail to attract attention.
+Previously to 1832, when it was diverted to its present course on the completion of the satinwood bridge over the Mahaweli, the high road passed close by the Garden gates to a ferry.
+On the triangular grass plot enclosed by the drives are fine specimens of the Honduras mahogany (Swietenia Mahogani), the West Indian Star Apple (Chrysophyllum Cainito), and handsome flowering trees of Tropical America (Cassia multijuga and Jacaranda mimosæfolia).
+On the left hand side the magnificent grove of Assam indiarubber trees (Ficus elastica) cannot fail to attract attention.
 These were planted about 1833; their singular laterally flattened roots meandering over the surface of the ground suggest huge saurians.
 It is this tree in its young state which is so commonly grown in pots in European houses.
-The rubber forms a large export from Assam and Burma, where the trees are the subject of careful conservation by the Indian Forest Department.
-The
+The rubber forms a large export from Assam, where the trees are the subject of careful conservation by the Indian Forest Department.
+The Garden gates (erected in 1867 in place of heavy wooden ones) are flanked on either side by African oil-palms (Elæis guineensis), and their posts are completely draped with the graceful Bignonia Unguis-cati of Brazil,-so named from the claw-like tendrils by which it climbs,-flowering profusely in April.